Smusoni/aws-cloud-practitioner-portfolio/projects/11-api-gateway-food-truck-menu/cleanup.md

-# Cleanup — Build an API for a Food Truck Menu
+# Cleanup — Food Truck Menu API

 ## What must be deleted or disabled to stop charges
+- [ ] Delete the API in API Gateway (`food-truck-menu-api`)
+- [ ] Delete the Lambda function `foodTruckMenu`
-- [ ] TODO
+- [ ] Optional: delete the CloudWatch log group `/aws/lambda/foodTruckMenu`

 ## Cleanup performed on
-Date: TODO
+Date: TODO (delete after screenshots are saved)

 ## Verification
-> TODO: How did you confirm nothing is still billing? (e.g., resource list empty, Cost Explorer the next day)
+After deleting, the API no longer responds at its URL and the function is gone from the Lambda console.
+No ongoing charges — both services bill per use only.